tinaghimire/Data-Structure-and-Algorithm/README.md

 - In trees, all nodes must be connected but in graphs, there may be unconnected nodes.
 - Both are used for searching and sorting algorithm.

+## VIII.
+Recursion

+- Function calling itself
+- Example: Factorial, TowerOfHanoi

+### How recursion works (Example: Factorial)

+- factorial(5) starts
+- Before factorial(5) finishes -> factorial(4) starts
+- Before factorial(4) finishes -> factorial(3) starts
+- Before factorial(3) finishes -> factorial(2) starts
+- Before factorial(2) finishes -> factorial(1) starts
+- factorial(1) finishes and returns 1
+- Then the execution of factorial(2) starts and after completion next starts.

+### Dynamic Programming

+- Optimization technique
+- Mainly applied to recursion
+- Can reduce the complexity of recursive algorithms
+- Used for:
+  - Any problems that can be divided into smaller subproblems
+  - Subproblems overlap
+- Solutions of subproblems are saved, avoiding the need to recalculate